-Annual accounts
+Annual report and accounts

 We will require the annual accounts and supporting working papers for audit by the agreed date specified in the audit timetable.
 It is assumed that the relevant Partnership staff will have adequate time available to deal with audit queries and will be available up to the expected time of completion of the audit.
+We will issue a financial statements strategy which sets out roles, responsibilities and expectations in terms of audit deliverables.
+This document helps to ensure we can work together effectively to deliver an efficient and effective audit.